All you need is love!

 It was this love, this heart expanding attraction, that led me to horses as a toddler.
 It is this love that has always caused me to look out for the horse’s best interest, and has driven me to learn what horses truly need in order to be healthy and happy.
 Because I love horses, they have been an integral part of learning about myself, which has led me to be able to know myself better, recognize my own self-interest and put it aside, or align it with that of the horse.

 I could get into a whole discussion about ‘What is love’ here, but let me just clarify.
-When I say ‘love’, I don’t mean a pink hearts and roses sort of love that carries you away, or the sort of love that wants the other to fulfil your emotional needs.
+When I say ‘love’, I don’t mean a pink hearts and roses sort of love that carries you away, or the sort of love that wants the other to fulfill your emotional needs.
 I mean lovingness, that truly sees the other without demands or projection.
 Love that is simply happy in the other’s existence.

 I don’t know anyone who isn’t attracted to a person who loves them unconditionally and cares for them as best they can.
 I say as best they can, because my idea of what constitutes best care and how I work with horses has changed over the years, yet horses have always responded to me the same way.